Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 This is their natural habitat.
 The monkeys live here, and sleep in the banyan trees.
 You’re going into their cherished monkey living quarters.
 Their jungle palace, if you will.

 Still, you can feed the monkeys or take pictures with them.
-They’re easy to interact with.
+They’re easy to interact with, partly because of the helpful staff at the Ubud Sacred Monkey Forest Sanctuary.

-The staff can use a snack to lure them onto your shoulder, and they also have slingshots to keep the monkeys in line (usually all they have to do is pull out the slingshot and they’ll head for the hills).
+The staff can use a snack to lure the monkeys onto your shoulder, and they also have slingshots to keep them in line (usually all they have to do is pull out the slingshot and any troublemaking monkeys head for the hills).

 The Ubud Monkey Forest does get a bit crowded nowadays.
 If that bothers you, then you might want to check out the Sangeh Monkey Forest instead.
 It’s a short distance from Ubud, and way less busy.